Korean, Edit

 ○ Hard connective tissue due to calcium salts

-○ Lack of dietary calcium uses calcium in bone
+○ Lack of dietary calcium leads to the use of calcium in bone

 Type 3.
 Muscle tissue